Skip to content

 fone.tips

 HeroForge built the customizable tabletop mini market, but the $19.99 base price for a single painted figure has pushed plenty of players to look elsewhere.
-We spent two weeks testing 8 alternatives across browser, desktop, and STL marketplace platforms, comparing parts libraries, color tools, export options, and the actual cost to get a usable D&D mini in your hand.
+This guide covers 8 alternatives across browser, desktop, and STL marketplace platforms, comparing parts libraries, color tools, export options, and the actual cost to get a usable D&D mini in your hand.

-• Eldritch Foundry has the deepest part library of any browser-based builder we tested, with over 1,200 weapon and armor combinations.
+• Eldritch Foundry has one of the deepest part libraries among browser-based builders, with over 1,200 weapon and armor combinations listed.

 • Anvl is the only fully free customizer with unlimited STL exports, though pose options are limited compared to paid tools.